Updated April 2026

 Wind and storm damage

-Inland holiday homes in bush or rural settings face wildfire risk, tree fall, flooding from rivers and streams, and landslip.
-Events like Cyclone Gabrielle (2023) demonstrated the vulnerability of rural properties to extreme weather.
-Clearing vegetation around the building can reduce both risk and premiums.
+Inland holiday homes in bushland or rural settings face bushfire risk, tree fall, flooding from rivers and creeks, and landslip.
+The devastating bushfire seasons of recent years have underscored the vulnerability of rural properties to extreme weather.
+Maintaining an asset protection zone around the building can reduce risk and may influence premiums.

 Tree fall on building